Need to level up?

 Mental health or moral panic?

 Video games have been part of our culture since the 1970s.
 Accusations that games were addictive came early.
 A bill “seeking to control ‘space invaders’… and other electronic games” on the basis of “young people becoming…addicted” was defeated in the UK parliament in 1981 by 114 votes to 94, and concerns were raised again in 1987.
 It wasn’t until the 1990s, though, that public attention began to fixate on computer gaming and its potential effects.
 As graphics became ever-more realistic (and indeed graphic!), video games overtook video nasties and television as the moral panic du jour.
 At this point the main concern was not addiction but aggression, which led to the European Leisure Software Publishers Association (ELSPA) launching their voluntary age-rating code in 1994.
 But addiction remained a concern, as evidenced by a 1993 Wired article about time spent playing online fantasy games.
 Google Books’ Ngram Viewer shows a steady increase in references to video game addiction throughout most of the ‘90s, with a drop-off at the millennium, and further increase thereafter.
-Google Trends gives a relatively consistent interest over the last decade, tailing off slightly towards the end of 2017, before a massive spike coincides with the the WHO announcement.
-Compared against other popularised technological addictions like television, computer, and, more recently, internet addiction, gaming addiction was not the most high-profile issue until the ICD-11 inclusion.
-So what has gaming got that the others haven’t?
+Google Trends gives a relatively consistent interest over the last decade, tailing off slightly towards the end of 2017, before massive spikes coincides with the the WHO announcements and subsequent World Health Assembly approval.
+Compared against other popularised technological addictions like television, computer, and, more recently, internet addiction, gaming addiction has kept a pretty even pace with computer addiction until the announcement of the ICD-11 inclusion lifted it a little higher in the public consciousness.

 A 2016 review of the literature concerning gaming withdrawal symptoms notes that…